openebs/website/docs/versioned_docs/version-3.4.x/user-guides/installation.md

 ## Installation through helm

 :::note
-With OpenEBS versions >= 3.4.0, Mayastor-2.0 installation can be done directly using the OpenEBS helm chart.
-To install Mayastor add `--set mayastor.enabled=true` to the install command.
+With OpenEBS v3.4, the OpenEBS helm chart now supports installation of Mayastor v2.0 storage engine.
 :::

 Verify helm is installed and helm repo is updated.
 You need helm 3.2 or more.